SenorGentleHands/RotMG-Calculator/README.md

 RotMG-Calculator
 ================

-Install python2.7

-Go to a command line, then go to this directory.

-To run the calculator, type in:

-python pythonscript.py
+Go to the RotMGCalfin folder and click on the file named RotMGCalfin.exe